elbines/project-survey-vite-EMS/README.md

 # Survey Project

+Survey Project by Sakura Tanaka, Mikael Öling and Elba Cacan

-Replace this readme with your own information about your project.
+(Replace this readme with your own information about your project.

 Start by briefly describing the assignment in a sentence or two.
-Keep it short and to the point.
+Keep it short and to the point.)

 ## Getting Started with the Project

 ### Dependency Installation & Startup Development Server